Tekleab15/book-reservation-backend-training/README.md

-# book-reservation-backend-training# CI/CD Pipeline Documentation

-This document describes the GitHub Actions workflow used to automate backend tests using Jest for the book reservation backend project.
-The pipeline is triggered on every push and pull request to the `main` branch and executes tests on multiple platforms and Node.js versions.
-It also enforces code quality through ESLint, caches dependencies to optimize performance, and runs automated tests.

----
+# Book Reservation Backend Training

+This project is a backend system for managing book reservations built with Node.js, Express, and MongoDB.
+It demonstrates robust application development—complete with authentication, API endpoints, and automated testing using Jest and GitHub Actions.

-## Overview
+## Key Features

-The CI/CD pipeline is defined in the `.github/workflows/backend-tests.yml` file.
-Its main objectives are:

-- **Automated Testing**: Ensure backend functionality by running Jest tests on every commit.
+- **Automated CI/CD:** All tests run automatically on every push and pull request to the `main` branch via GitHub Actions.
-- **Multi-Platform Support**: Test the project on Ubuntu, Windows, and macOS runners.
-- **Multiple Node.js Versions**: Validate compatibility by testing using Node.js versions 20, 18, and 16.
+- **Multi-Platform Testing:** The test suite executes on Ubuntu, Windows, and macOS using Node.js versions 20, 18, and 16.
-- **Code Quality Checks**: Run ESLint to maintain consistent code style and catch common errors.
+- **Code Quality:** ESLint is integrated to enforce consistent coding standards.
+- **Basic Tests:** The project includes simple tests (e.g., checking that unknown routes return 404 status) to validate backend functionality.
-- **Caching**: Cache `node_modules` based on `package-lock.json` to speed up dependency installation.
+- **Efficient Dependency Caching:** Uses caching to speed up dependency installation during CI runs.

-- **Automation Triggers**: The workflow is automatically triggered on push and pull requests targeting the `main` branch.
+## Project Structure
 ---

 ## Workflow Breakdown